bharat-tiwari/OurTechJournal/javascript/event-bubbling.md

 # How to stop event from bubbling up
 User `event.stopPropogation`

-It would stop the current event from bubbling up in the bubble path.
+It would stop the current event from bubbling up to the parents

-To stop
+If there are multiple eventHandlers for a given event on an element, `event.stopPropogation` called from any of the eventHandlers would stop the event bubbling up to the parents.

+ However, for the current target, all other event handlers would continue to run.
+ If you want to stop the other running event handlers as well for the current target, call the method `event.stopImmediatePropogation`